 I was surprised (and felt less overwhelmed:)) by the fact that German master programs don’t really require recommendation letter from undergraduate professors.
 If it were the US grad school, I would have needed 2 or 3 reference letters per university.
 But recommendation letter plays a huge role in DAAD scholarship application (refer to the for 2021 applicants due to pandemic).

 First step is obviously finding someone to write you a nice letter of recommendation.
 This could be a hard task because receiving A or 95 percentile in the class doesn’t necessarily guarantee a great recommendation letter.
 I would say it’s more about your passion and effort you showed in a research or project.
 So, try to choose a professor who offered you a project about which you were most enthusiastic.
 In this way, the professor would know you both at personal and academic level, which will lead to a high-quality reference letter.

-It’s also important to ask early because your faculty will have to send this letter by post (at least in my year, refer to DAAD website for pandemic situation).
+… because your faculty will have to send this letter by post (at least in my year, refer to for pandemic situation).
 I personally asked my professor 2.5 months in advance and sent him a couple of reminder emails.
 I just wanted to take responsibility and showed some signs of respect by doing this.

 Next step is to send them an email itself.
 I believe it’s highly crucial to organize email as best as possible to help them write the best recommendation letter for you.
 Remember, even though they knew you when you guys were working together, they don’t know much about your graduate school and scholarship program.
 I tried to state the followings in the email: